vmoravec/cct/README.md

 #### Write a new feature

+  There is a dedicated `rake` task available for creating all the necessaries:

+    `rake add:feature name='Awesome Stuff' task='awesome_stuff'`

+  Try to keep the name of the `rake` task short but still expressive.
+Multiple words must be combined with underscore.

-  There are two requirements for a new feature:
+  Two new files will be created for a new feature:

     * new cucumber feature file in path `features/` that must have `.feature` extension
     * new rake task file in path `tasks/` with `.rake` extension

-  There is also a dedicated `rake` task available for creating both of them:

-    `rake add:feature name='Awesome Stuff' task='awesome_stuff'`

-  Look into the directory `templates/` where templates for both files are stored.
+  Look into the directory `templates/` where the templates for both files are stored.
-  Try to keep the name of the `rake` task short but still expressive.

 #### Write a new scenario